triisdang/Bloxskull/README.md

 # Bloxskull
-A discord bot that have **FULL** access to your roblox account if you setup it.
+a discord bot about roblox